Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: HI Local Timescale Results

 Conversely, the correlation with the velocity dispersion deviates significantly from expectations.
-For the velocity dispersion, the correlation with past SFR increases with lookback time and peaks at t~$>$~500 Myr.
+For the velocity dispersion, the correlation with past SFR increases with lookback time and is strongest with $\rho=$0.26 at t~$>$~500 Myr.
 This is seen in Figure \ref{boot_rs_cen_full} for the velocity dispersion from the superprofile fits.
 The correlation with the velocity dispersions measured from the wings and 2$^{nd}$ moment maps follow the same trend.
 This time bin is the average SFR for t$>$500 Myr and lacks time resolution.
 Additionally, this is longer than the $\leq$500 Myr for stellar clusters to dissolve \citep{Gieles08,Bastian10,Bastian11}.

-This correlation between the current velocity dispersion and average past SFR was not present in Papers I and II.
+This weak correlation between the current velocity dispersion and average past SFR was not present in \citetalias{LCH_2022,LCH_2023}.
 Figure \ref{sfrvhi_8.7} demonstrates the SFR in the oldest time bin plotted against the current \hi velocity dispersion for the full sample of regions.
 It appears to be driven by a combination of a large number of regions with historically low SFRs and low current velocity dispersions and a small set of regions with historically higher SFRs and higher current velocity dispersions.
 A clear clustering of regions with low SFRs and velocity dispersions $\leq$15 km/s is evident.
-In contrast, Papers I and II excluded some of these outer regions by requiring regions to have a minimum of 50 young stars to be included in the sample.
-In Section~\ref{blue_anal}, we reanalyze the sample of regions using the same young star selection criteria as in Paper I to assess the impact of these cuts on the correlation results.
+In contrast, \citetalias{LCH_2022,LCH_2023} excluded some of these outer regions by requiring regions to have a minimum of 50 young stars to be included in the sample.
+In Section~\ref{blue_anal}, we reanalyze the sample of regions using the same young star selection criteria as in \citetalias{LCH_2022} to assess the impact of these cuts on the correlation results.

 The higher historical SFRs are associated with two of the most massive galaxies ($log(M_\star)>8.7$) in the sample NGC~3738 and NGC~5253.
 Both NGC~3738 and NGC~5253 have \hi gas disks with signs of disturbance, with NGC~5253 in particular being clearly disrupted with an asymmetric \hi disk.
 Both of these galaxies have significantly higher velocity dispersion compared to the majority of the sample (see Table~\ref{table:turbulence_c5}).
 In Sections~\ref{sec:subsample}, only the high-mass sample has evidence of this correlation between the historical SFR and current velocity dispersion.
 Excluding NGC~3738 and NGC~5253 from the full sample decreases the correlation between the velocity dispersion and the SFRs in the oldest bins.
 Only the $\sigma_{mom2}$ shows a significant correlation with the SFR in the oldest bin.